-Of Adams Title to Sovereignty by Creation. ←
+Of Adam's Title to Sovereignty by Creation.

-15. SIR Rob. in his Preface to his Observations on Aristotle's Politics tells us, A Natural Freedom of Mankind cannot be supposed without the denial of the Creation of Adam; but how Adams being Created, which was nothing but his receiving a Being immediately from Omnipotency, and the hand of God, gave Adam a Sovereignty over any thing, I cannot see, nor consequently understand how a Supposition of natural Freedom is a denial of Adams Creation, and would be glad any body else (since our A - did not vouchsafe us the favour) would make it out for him: for I find no difficulty to suppose the Freedom of Mankind, though I have always believed the Creation of Adam; He was Created or began to exist by Gods immediate [19] Power, without the Intervention of Parents or the pre existence of any of the same Species to beget him, when it pleased God he should, and so did the Lyon, the King of Beasts before him, by the same Creating Power of God, and if bare existence by that Power, and in that way, will give Dominion without any more adoe, our A by this Argument will make the Lion have as good a Title to it as he, and certainly the Ancienter.
-No! for Adam had his Title by the appointment of God, says our A in another place.
-Then bare Creation gave him not Dominion, and one might have supposed Mankind Free without denying the Creation of Adam, since 'twas Gods Appointment made him Monarch.
+15. CIR Robert in his Preface to his Observations on Aristotle's Politicks, tells us, A Natural Freedom of Mankind cannot be supposed without the denial of the Creation of Adam; but how Adam's being Created, which was nothing but his receiving a Being immediately from Omnipotency, and the hand of God, gave Adam a Sovereignty over any thing, I cannot see, nor consequently understand, how a Supposition of Natural Freedom is a denial of Adam's Creation, and would be glad any body else (since our A-did not vouchsafe us the favour) would make it out for him: for I find no difficulty to suppose the Freedom of Mankind, though I have always believed the Creation of Adam; He was Created, or began to exist, by God's immediate Power, without the Intervention of Parents or the pre-existence of any of the same Species to beget him, when it pleased God he should; and so did the Lion, the King of Beasts before him, by the same Creating Power of God; and if bare existence by that Power, and in that way, will give Dominion, without any more ado, our A-, by this Argument, will make the Lion have as good a Title to it as he, and certainly the Ancienter.
+No! for Adam had his Title by the Appointment of God, says our A in another place.
+Then bare Creation gave him not Dominion, and one might have supposed Mankind Free without denying the the Creation of Adam since 'twas God's Appointment made him Monarch.